 Build a BCM Program in 7 Steps!

-Effectively fulfilling your role as a business continuity executive means not only understanding your organization’s ability to remain resilient in the face of any disruptive event or disaster, but also proactively contribute, sanction, and enforce an effective BCM Program.
-Below is a short outline from our executive team that includes steps you should take as you build a business continuity management program.
-For more information, don't hesitate to contact us today.
+Fulfilling your role as a business continuity executive effectively requires you to not only understand your organization's ability to remain resilient in the face of any disruptive event or disaster, but also to proactively contribute, sanction, and enforce an effective program using BCM Software.
+Our executive team has provided a brief outline of the steps you should take as you develop a business continuity management program.

 Building a Business Continuity Management Program:

-1. Create your own unique ‘best fit’ framework for sustainable resilience, continuity, and disaster recovery program
+1. Create your own 'best fit' framework for long-term resilience, continuity, and disaster recovery.

 The critical considerations of this framework include:

-- Program support: rollout, training, work effort, support model
+- Program support includes rollout, training, work effort, and a support model.

-2. Establish an interdisciplinary business continuity management team
+2. Create a multidisciplinary business continuity management team

-Engage the most senior leadership from each department of the organization when defining an enterprise-wide program with standardized methods, tools, and expert support.
-Each department head should “own” their part of the plan.
+When developing an enterprise-wide program with standardized methods, tools, and expert support, involve the most senior leadership from each department of the organization.
+Each department head should "own" their portion of the strategy.

 3. Define and understand Seven corporate competencies such as:

-Leadership – The commitment and understanding demonstrated by executive management with regard to the implementation of an appropriately scaled, enterprise-wide business continuity program.
-As well, the degree to which the “business case” for implementing sustainable business continuity has been articulated and understood by executive management.
+- Leadership - Executive management's commitment and understanding of the implementation of an appropriately scaled, enterprise-wide business continuity program.
+In addition, the degree to which executive management has articulated and comprehended the "business case" for implementing sustainable business continuity.

-Employee Awareness – The breadth and depth of business continuity conceptual awareness throughout all staff levels of the organization including consideration for the quality and sustainability of the BC training and awareness program.
+- Employee awareness - Refers to the breadth and depth of business continuity conceptual awareness at all organizational levels, including consideration for the quality and sustainability of the BC training and awareness program.

-BC Program Structure – The scale and appropriateness of the business continuity program implemented across the Enterprise.
-The degree to which the BCM Program matches the articulated “business case”.
+- BC Program Structure - The scope and appropriateness of the enterprise-wide business continuity program.
+The extent to which the BCM Program corresponds to the articulated "business case."

-Program Pervasiveness – The level of business continuity coordination between departments, functions, and business units across the Enterprise.
-The degree to which business continuity considerations have been incorporated in other appropriate business initiatives, programs, and processes.
+- Program Pervasiveness - The extent to which departments, functions, and business units across the Enterprise coordinate business continuity.
+The extent to which business continuity issues have been integrated into other relevant business initiatives, programs, and processes.

-Metrics – The development and monitoring of appropriate measures of BCM Program performance.
-The establishment and tracking of a business continuity competency baseline.
+- Metrics - The development and monitoring of appropriate measures of BCM Program performance.
+The creation and maintenance of a business continuity competency baseline.

-Resource Commitment – The application of sufficient, properly trained, and supported personnel, financial, and other resources to ensure the sustainability of the BCM Program.
+- Resource Commitment - The application of adequate, properly trained, and supported personnel, financial, and other resources to ensure the BCM Program's long-term viability.

-External Coordination – Coordination of business continuity issues and requirements with the external community including customers, vendors, government, unions, banks, creditors, insurance carriers, etc., ensuring that critical supply chain partners have adequate BCM Programs of their own in place.
+- External Coordination - Coordination of business continuity issues and requirements with the external community, which includes customers, vendors, government, unions, banks, creditors, insurance carriers, and so on, in order to ensure that critical supply chain partners have adequate BCM Programs in place.